RICE IS SOMEWHAT TOXIC TODAY

 RICE IS SOMEWHAT TOXIC TODAY

   All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

   Rice, particularly brown rice, is one of the earthÕs finest foods.
 It has been grown on earth for at least several thousand years, and probably much longer.
-However, today I cannot recommend much rice because medical reports indicate that it has ALL been poisoned with arsenic.
+However, today we do not recommend eating much rice because medical reports indicate that it has ALL been poisoned.
 This applies to all varieties of rice, including wild rice, and even sprouted rice.